Site Description

 Historical activities contaminated the sediment and soil at the site.
 The primary contaminants of concern are polychlorinated biphenyls, dioxin and furans, and petroleum.

-Why is the Port Doing this Cleanup?
+What is the Port’s Role in this Cleanup?

 Status